Newbridge, County Kildare: Road

-Shopping

-Retailers such as Marks and Spencer, and Zara are anchor tenants of the town's shopping centre.
-The Whitewater Shopping Centre also has a 6 screen cinema, operated now by Odeon Cinemas, which opened in December 2009.

-Shops such as Penneys and TK Maxx have also opened in Newbridge within walking distance of the Whitewater Shopping Centre.

-Churches
+Religion

 There are a number of churches in Newbridge representing several denominations.
 In the Roman Catholic divisions, Newbridge is situated in St. Conleth's Parish in the Diocese of Kildare and Leighlin, and the parish has a total of three churches in the town: St Conleth's Parish Church (1852), Cill Mhuire (1983) and the Dominican St. Eustace's Church (1966).
 A Church of Ireland church (1828) is located in the Moorefield area of town, and is part of St. Patrick's Anglican Parish.

 Newbridge Sports Centre hosts the African faith group "The Kingdom of Heavenly Water, Fire and Mountains" and a Jehovah's Witness Kingdom Hall is located just outside the town, near Milltown.
 Open Arms Church is located within Newbridge Industrial Estate.
 Newbridge Bible Fellowship Church is located in the Roseberry section of the town.

 Education

 Primary

 Primary schools serving the town include Scoil Mhuire, Gaelscoil Chill Dara (an Irish-medium school), The Patrician Primary School, St Conleth's Infant Primary School, Scoil Mhuire, St Conleth's & St Mary's Primary School, St Patrick's National School, Newbridge Educate Together National School, and Scoil Bride in Athgarvan.

-The large growth in the town's population has led to a shortage of places at primary school level.

 Secondary

-Secondary schools in the area are the Patrician Secondary School, the Holy Family Secondary School, St. Conleth's Community College, St. Marks School, Newbridge College, a fee-paying co-educational secondary school, run by the Dominican Order, Leinster Senior College, a small private fee-paying school and, near the town, Gaelcholáiste Chill Dara, is Kildare's only Irish-speaking second-level school.
+Secondary schools in the area are the Patrician Secondary School, the Holy Family Secondary School, St. Conleth's Community College, St. Mark's School, Newbridge College, a fee-paying co-educational secondary school, run by the Dominican Order, Leinster Senior College, a small private fee-paying school and, near the town, Gaelcholáiste Chill Dara, is Kildare's only Irish-speaking second-level school.

 St Conleth's is also home to a branch of the National College of Ireland, which offers a small number of "level-five" courses to Leaving Certificate students.

 Sundai Ireland International School, a Japanese international school, was previously based in Newbridge.

 Adult education

-The Kildare VTOS adult education centre is located in the town, and offers programmes to mature students.
+The Kildare VTOS adult education centre is located in the town and offers programmes to mature students.